 If you or a loved one was severely hurt through no fault of your own, contact J. Price McNamara.
 He is knowledgeable.
-Contact the Law Offices of J. Price McNamara who assists clients with maritime law, wrongful death, and personal injury cases throughout the State of Louisiana.
+Contact J. Price McNamara ERISA Insurance Claim Attorney who assists clients with maritime law, wrongful death, and personal injury cases throughout the State of Louisiana.
 With offices conveniently located in both Metairie and Baton Rouge, J. Price McNamara is nearby to discuss your case.
-For a free initial consultation, contact the Law Offices of J. Price McNamara through our website or call us today at (866) 248-0580.
+For a free initial consultation, contact J. Price McNamara ERISA Insurance Claim Attorney through our website or call us today at (866) 248-0580.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.